realazthat/v8.rocket/readme.md

 ## Don'ts:
 - Don't use rocket debugger (don't include Core/Debugger.h), or perhaps that ok, but don't initalize the context with the debugger

-## Status
-I am currently trying to get jQuery selectors running.
-Loading jQuery finally does not give errors, however only by-id and perhaps by-tag selectors are working right now.
-Also events like click() seem to be working.

-So for now, I am sort of using jQuery as a benchmark of the DOM implementation.

-Note that input elements etc. are not specialized above HTMLElement, so setting their value property is useless for now (Wrap controls TODO).

-## TODO

-- Warn about v8-juice version
-- Wrap controls
-- Implement removeEventListener
-- Implement/Use EventListenerInstancer?
-- Finish DOM (of course)
-- Test suites?
-- Example
-- Example html/javascript
-- Script tag

-## WORKAROUNDS
-- I don't think it is possible to get access to the HEAD tag etc. in libRocket
-- In libRocket, ElementDocument is the BODY tag; in DOM, HTMLDocument is usually an HTML tag (equivelent to #root, which here is a generic element)
-- In libRocket, GetOwnerDocument() returns the BODY tag, in DOM, ownerDocument points to the HTMLDocument

 ## License (MIT)
  Copyright (c) 2008-2010 CodePoint Ltd, Shift Technology Ltd